Pexapark Cookies Policy

 Cookies are generally divided in four categories:

-A. Essential Cookies.
-Some cookies are placed on your electronic devices to make the Solution capable of being used, by providing basic features such as page browsing and accessing secure areas.
-The Solution cannot function properly without this type of Cookies.
+A. Strictly Necessary Cookies.
+Some cookies are placed on your electronic devices to make the website/solution capable of being used, by providing basic features such as page browsing and accessing secure areas.
+The Solution and Services cannot function properly without this type of Cookies.

-D. Analytics/productivity Cookies.
-Analytics/productivity Cookies, such as those linked to Google Analytics, help understand how users interact with the service by anonymously collecting and reporting information.
+D. Analytical Cookies.
+Cookies and similar technology that help us understand how users interact with the website/solution by anonymously collecting and reporting information.
+They also help us measure content performance.

 The Cookies we use